uvaai/ml1/10 week1/50 Notebooks/content.md

 [http://127.0.0.1:8888](http://127.0.0.1:8888).
 Note that *127.0.0.1* is the
 home ip-address, so this is now a webpage running on your own computer!

+> When this command fails with an error similar to `jupyter: 'nbclassic' is not a Jupyter command`, you can run `conda install nbclassic` to fix the problem!

 This first page shows the dashboard, which lists the notebooks available in the current directory.
 You can create new notebooks from the dashboard with the `New` button (select *Python 3* notebook), or open existing ones.
 Creating a